ivanglie/go-cbr-client/README.md

 First, ensure the library is installed and up to date by running ```go get -u github.com/ivanglie/go-cbr-client```.

-This is a very simple app that just displays exhange rate of US dollar.
+This is a very simple app that just displays exchange rate of US dollar.

 ```golang
 package main